Triplex Plunger Pump Pulsation Problems: Causes, Effects and Control Methods

 Effects of Pulsation on Pump and Plant Operation

-Excessive pulsation affects the complete system, not only the pump.
-Pressure gauges may oscillate so much that operators cannot read the actual pressure.
+Pressure gauges may oscillate so much that operators cannot read the true working pressure.
 Transmitters may send unstable signals to the control system.
-Flow meters can show false readings, especially if the flow profile is already disturbed by bends or valves.
+Flow meters can show false readings, especially when the flow is already disturbed by bends, reducers, or valves near the meter.

 Field Symptoms and Likely Causes